zohebsajan/CC_TA/README.md

 ## Prerequisites

 - **Docker**: Installed on your system.
-(Refer to the installation guide steps in the Lab Experiment 2 manual).
+(Setup and Installation should have been covered in your previous lab ).
 - **Git**: Installed on your system and a GitHub account.
 Follow this [tutorial](https://www.youtube.com/watch?v=2j7fD92g-gE) to install and familiarize yourself with Git.

 Create a GitHub repository with the name as `YOUR_SRN_Jenkins`.